datum360/Datum360-API-User-Guides/Matthew/CLS360/Template/GET Template By Handle.md

 * **domHdl** (required) (path) The handle of the Class Library/Domain to use.
 * **tmpHdl** (required) (path) The handle of the template to request.
+* **version** (query) The version of the Class Library/Domain to use.
+Must be a number, defaults to the latest available version if not provided.

 ## Example Request
 ```